UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 - 5G: Not included

-That 1GB per day limit is the killer.
-In 2026, 1GB is not a lot of data.
-A 30-minute video call uses about 250MB.
-Thirty minutes of streaming video uses 350MB.
-An hour of GPS navigation is about 150MB.
-If you do a video call and watch a bit of YouTube in the same day, you’ve used your daily allowance before lunch.
+In 2026, 1GB is a modest daily data allowance.
+A 30-minute video call uses roughly 250MB.
+Thirty minutes of streaming video uses around 350MB.
+An hour of GPS navigation consumes about 150MB.
+A single video call plus some YouTube in the same day chews through the full daily allowance before lunch, based on typical app data consumption rates.

 Holafly UK Unlimited Plus (GBP 52 for 30 days):